Zhang Chang (Jin dynasty): Peak of the rebellion

 Zhang Chang continued his success by besieging Wancheng (宛城; in present-day Nanyang, Henan).
 He killed the general, Yang Yi (羊伊) and defeated another, Zhao Xiang (趙驤).
 He then laid siege on Xiangyang, but this time with no success.
-Later in the year, Zhang Chang’s general, Shi Bing (石冰), invaded Yangzhou, defeated its Inspector, Chen Hui (陳徽), and devastated a number of the province's commanderies.
+Later in the year, Zhang Chang’s general, Shi Bing, invaded Yangzhou, defeated its Inspector, Chen Hui (陳徽), and capture all the province's commanderies.
 Shi Bing and another general, Chen Zhen (陳貞), then invaded Jiangzhou and took the commanderies of Wuling, Lingling (零陵郡; around present-day Yongzhou, Hunan), Yuzhang (豫章郡; around present-day Nanchang, Jiangxi), Wuchang, and Changsha.
 A man from Linhuai Commadery named Feng Yun (封雲) also took up arms and invaded Xuzhou to support the rebels.
 The rebels' territory encompassed portions of Jingzhou, Jiangzhou, Xuzhou, Yangzhou and Yuzhou.
 Zhang Chang appointed his administrators and governors to run his domain, but the people he elected were cruel and plundered their territory.